 The participation of executives is an important factor in determining the success of a software project.
 A leadership team aligned throughout an organization and articulates the goal, value, and reasoning for a software project goes a long way toward getting stakeholders and end-users to pull in the same direction.
 You should identify the key stakeholders in your organization who will be involved in the solution’s delivery.
 Here are some crucial QA roles and responsibilities are as follows.

-- Manual test engineer: Prepares test scripts, finds bugs and initiates testing.
+- Manual test engineer: Prepares test scripts, finds bugs, and initiates testing.
 Manual quality assurance professionals must also collaborate with other automation resources to evaluate which areas are acceptable for automation and which are not.

 - Automation test engineers use automation frameworks (standardized guidelines) to build these programs and write test scripts that do the testing.

 - Test analyst: The whole point of having a test analyst on board is to make life easier for the QA engineer.
-Additionally, his role is to create the test document for all testing scenarios and outline test data needed to achieve desired coverage.
+Additionally, his role is to create the test document for all testing scenarios and outline test data needed to achieve the desired coverage.

-- Test architect: Looks for optimal solutions that will meet the client’s needs while also being in line with the team’s goals.
+- Test Architect: Looks for optimal solutions that will meet the client’s needs while also being in line with the team’s goals.
 The test architect should have a thorough understanding of the software system, its features, and how they interact with one another.

 - Team lead: Usually works closely with the manager and is in charge of other processes such as hiring, status checks and updates, and team organization.